The Book of Mormon and View of the Hebrews

 • Ethan Smith was a New England clergyman, Revolutionary War hero, social reformer, missionary, abolitionist, and author of multiple books.

-• View of the Hebrews was one many works in the early nineteenth century promoting a theory of Hebraic origins for the Native Americans.
+• View of the Hebrews was one of many works in the early nineteenth century promoting a theory of Hebraic origins for Native Americans.

 • Joseph Smith published the Book of Mormon in 1830, seven years after the first edition of View of the Hebrews.

-• Oliver Cowdery and his family were living in the same town of Poultney, Vermont where Ethan Smith was a pastor.
+• Oliver Cowdery and his family lived in the same town of Poultney, Vermont, where Ethan Smith was a pastor.

 • There is no evidence that Oliver Cowdery attended Ethan Smith's congregation.